-Property, plant and equipment - valuation
+Property, plant and equipment (PPE) - valuation

-PPE assets included in the Balance Sheet at current value, are valued by the Council's in-house valuer on a five year rolling programme, unless events indicate that a more frequent interval is required to assess the impact of: material capital work completed in year; impairment of specific properties; significant movement in property price indices on those assets not valued in the current year.
+PPE assets included in the Balance Sheet at current value (i.e. Operational land & buildings), are valued by the Council's in-house valuer on a five year rolling programme, unless events indicate that a more frequent interval is required to assess the impact of: material capital work completed in year; impairment of specific properties; significant movement in property price indices on those assets not valued in the current year.
 Surplus and Investment assets are included in the Balance Sheet at fair value and are valued annually.

-The total gross valuation of PPE assets included in the Balance Sheet at current or fair value at 31 March 2020 is £245.9 million (see note 13 for further analysis).
+The total gross valuation of PPE assets included in the Balance Sheet at current value at 31 March 2020 is £226.9 million (see note 13 for further analysis).